What is Merchant Category Code?

 Frequently Asked Questions

-It's the four-digit code your acquirer assigns to classify what kind of business you run — restaurant, hotel, petrol station, and so on.
-Every card-accepting business has one.
+It's the four-digit code your acquirer assigns to classify what kind of business you run, like restaurant, hotel, or petrol station.
+Every card-accepting business has one, and it affects your fees and sometimes whether a transaction goes through.

 See how Paytia handles merchant category code (mcc)